atomgalaxy/wg21-replacement-function/replacement-function.md

 # Status

-This paper is in early stages of exploration.
-The R1 will be presented to EWGI in Kona, 2023.
+This paper has been discussed in EWGi and forwarded to EWG.

 # Proposal